Coal India ups production; stocks in power plants to ease by January

 data-ad-slot="5628077929">

-As per the official, CIL's average rake loading has been hovering around 247-250 rakes a day which ensured that is able to despatch bulk quantity of coal to which are outside the pithead area.
+As per the official, CIL's average rake loading has been hovering around 247-250 rakes a day which ensured that CIL is able to despatch bulk quantity of coal to power plants which are outside the pithead area.

 Also, the number of super-critical or critical plants has reduced to nine as compared to the previous figure of 15 plants.

-The guidelines state that need to maintain 22 days of coal stock.
+The Central Electricity Authority guidelines state that power plants need to maintain 22 days of coal stock.

-On the other hand, executives opined that with the winter approaching, the demand for power, in tune with seasonal phenomenon every year, will slow down which will help power companies to further improve their
+On the other hand, CIL executives opined that with the winter approaching, the demand for power, in tune with seasonal phenomenon every year, will slow down which will help power companies to further improve their coal stocks.

-On the other hand, also modified its existing despatch method to supply coal.
-As the with the initially deepened, modified the despatch method by allowing its existing power sector consumers to lift coal as much as they could by using railway rakes as well as the road network.
+On the other hand, CIL also modified its existing despatch method to supply coal.
+As the coal crisis with the power plants initially deepened, CIL modified the despatch method by allowing its existing power sector consumers to lift coal as much as they could by using railway rakes as well as the road network.
 However, this month, the same has been extended to consumers who do not have a fuel supply agreement and mainly purchase coal from e-auctions.

-This move helped free up the railway rakes and use them dedicatedly for supplies to which are far away from coal mines.
+This move helped CIL free up the railway rakes and use them dedicatedly for supplies to power plants which are far away from coal mines.

-Last year, when faced an oversupply situation after demand for coal dropped, the company had carried on stripping or overburden (OB) removal activities by exposing the coal seams, particularly in Ltd (MCL), which is its largest and most crucial subsidiary.
+Last year, when CIL faced an oversupply situation after demand for coal dropped, the company had carried on stripping or overburden (OB) removal activities by exposing the coal seams, particularly in Mahanadi Coalfields Ltd (MCL), which is its largest and most crucial subsidiary.

-Although it initially resulted in higher operational costs, the OB removal turned out to be the saviour in times of as was able to outpace its daily average production record of 1.4 mt.
+Although it initially resulted in higher operational costs, the OB removal turned out to be the saviour in times of coal crisis as CIL was able to outpace its daily average production record of 1.4 mt.

 First Published: Sat, December 23 2017.
 23:46 IST